Financial Aid & Scholarship Services

 - nontaxable income and benefits; and

-- student’s prior year income and assets.
+- student’s two year prior income and assets.

 Students applying for financial aid should complete a FAFSA by visiting www.fafsa.ed.gov/.